Myotherapist, sports lover, tutor-to-be

 “It felt like home straight away, and my confidence continued to build as I gained more experience,” Rhianna said.

-“My role with the Bulldogs sees me work closely with the team’s physiotherapists and doctors and managing other trainers to ensure the players have all the support they need to flourish on field.
+“My role sees me work closely with the team’s physiotherapists and doctors and managing other trainers to ensure the players have all the support they need to flourish on field.
 A highlight for me was when both VFL and AFL teams I work with won their premiership – it was so rewarding, having worked with the players so closely,” Rhianna said.

 Rhianna also works at a popular Melbourne physiotherapy clinic called Physio Plus as the only myotherapist, a role she relishes.